jingleheimer-schmidt/train-trails/readme.md

 # Features
 - Color and Glow can be independently enabled or disabled
 - Size and Length of the trail can be changed in mod settings
-- Trail color can either sync to the train or use one of the 70 animated color theme options
+- Trail color can either sync to the train or use one of over 70 animated color themes
-- Fully compatible with multiplayer games and modded trains
+- Fully compatible with multiplayer, modded trains, and the space age expansion
-- Passenger mode toggle: for when you only want trails for trains with a player in them
+- Passenger mode toggle: only draws trails for trains with with players in them
 - Includes main menu background simulation integration that reflects the current active mod settings
 - Four performance modes to balance visual quality and game performance: beautiful, pretty, balanced, and efficient
 - Optimized for minimal UPS impact.
-Only active trains are processed.
-Trails are only rendered for trains on visible surfaces.
-Rendering is tightly controlled to minimize draw calls and reduce render preparation time and GPU load.
+Trains trails mod should have little to no noticible impact on game performance.
+Trails are only rendered for active trains on visible surfaces, and rendering is tightly controlled to minimize draw calls, reduce render preparation time, and GPU load.

 ---------------
 # Companion Mods